Skip to Content

 Applications are reviewed and accepted on a rolling basis.
 Apply early for the best consideration!

-All students in the program will take the Spirit of Travel FSEM and the Travel Writing Course with Professor Nancy Barber.
+All students in the program will take the following two classes with a Stetson professor:

 Students in this program will pay their regular Stetson tuition and will have access to all of their financial aid (except for tuition exchange and work-study).
 Additionally, students will be charged the housing rate for an individual room in an apartment.